On the Importance of Tactile Sensing for Imitation Learning: A Case Study on Robotic Match Lighting: RELATED WORK

 \section{RELATED WORK}

-Artificial tactile sensors are a promising technology to advance robotic manipulation as they enable the direct sensing of contacts~\cite{li2020review}.
-Together with the emergence of commercial \cite{yuan2017gelsight} and open-source tactile sensors \cite{ward2018tactip, evetac_paper}, the field of tactile robotic manipulation is gaining increased attention.
+The emergence of commercial \cite{yuan2017gelsight} and open-source tactile sensors \cite{ward2018tactip, evetac_paper} has drawn increased attention to advancing robotic manipulation by integrating touch sensing~\cite{li2020review}.

-One approach to obtain tactile manipulation policies is through reinforcement learning \cite{dong2021tactile,hansen2022visuotactile, church2022tactile}.
-Since reinforcement learning requires exploration, learning performant policies demands a vast amount of environment interactions.
-To account for this, previous works rely on simulation, allowing for fast sample generation while also mitigating the sim-to-real gap \cite{hansen2022visuotactile, church2022tactile, Bi2021ZeroShotST,ojaghi2025curriculum}.
-Alternatively, \cite{dong2021tactile} presented approaches for learning policies directly on real robots.
-This, however, requires a carefully designed experiment setup enabling autonomous exploration, as multiple hours of real-world interactions are needed for successful policy learning.
-Since our task of match lighting is challenging to simulate, and since safety considerations hinder realizing autonomous exploration on the real system, this work takes a different direction.
-We want to efficiently learn match lighting policies from few real-world expert demonstrations, thereby significantly reducing the data requirements.
+One approach to obtain tactile manipulation policies is reinforcement learning \cite{dong2021tactile,hansen2022visuotactile, church2022tactile}.
+Due to the high sample complexity, previous works either rely on fast simulation \cite{hansen2022visuotactile, church2022tactile, Bi2021ZeroShotST, ojaghi2025curriculum} or on carefully designed hardware environments~\cite{dong2021tactile} enabling extensive real-world autonomous exploration.
+Since our task of match lighting is challenging to simulate, and safety considerations hinder real-world autonomous exploration, this work investigates efficiently learning match lighting policies from few real-world expert demonstrations, thereby significantly reducing the data requirements.